ghayth-afli/Interview-Preparation-Assistant/README.md

 └── .gitignore               # Git ignore file
 ```

-## Future Improvements

-- **Add More Question Types**: Expand question generation to cover more types of interview questions (technical, situational, etc.).
-- **Multilingual Support**: Enable the system to support multiple languages for a more diverse user base.
-- **Analytics Dashboard**: Provide analytics to track progress over time in interview preparation.

 ## License

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.